gfdeluca/glide/README.md

 * Complete the unit test for expand-service
 * Compile wheel in C for production artifact
 * Improve exception logic in services
+* Add pre-commit hook to lunch the test